 In our family, it has always been the Farm, with a capital F. It was was where my dad was born (really!) and were my grandparent’s lived during the school year, from Labor Day to Memorial Day.
 And between Memorial Day and Labor Day, they ran the Willow Grove Hotel, a then century-old farm house converted to a 3-story 20-room hotel.
 Both were magical places in my childhood; the Farm with it’s barns, my Dad’s shop, the acres of crops, and the upstairs bedrooms, with single pane windows that barely muffled the winter winds.
 The Hotel was Sunday chicken dinner, the front desk with the ice cream freezer and pop cooler, and my brothers and I entertaining the guests as we scampered under foot.

 I can still remember a cold winter afternoon at the Farm, soon after Grandma’s death, walking through the empty house, and realizing, in my introduction to mortality, what things would never be the same again; treats in the the cookie jar, TV dinners watching Lawerence Welk, the fragrance of her talcum powered, and her stern reprimands if a chore was not done right.
-And it was just a few months later, just after I moved out, that the Farm began the transition to my parent’s and younger siblings home for the next 30 years.
+And it was just a few months later, just after I moved out of my childhood home, that the Farm began the transition to my parent’s and younger siblings home for the next 30 years.

 Dad passed in 2012; he collapsed leaving his shop, just a few feet from where he’d been born 80 years before.
 Mom and my brother Matt continued living there, and over the next few years, Mom finished all the remodeling and updates Dad and her planned, but that chance and opportunity had delayed too long.
 Completing all those dreams was one of the things that kept her going in years after she lost Dad.
 After Mom passed in 2015, we made new living arrangements for Matt, and the Farm has remained empty since.